indieweb/wordpress-indieauth/readme.txt

 == Changelog ==

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

+= 3.1.6 =
+* Add ability to generate a token on the backend
+* Added a test endpoint that tests whether the authentication provider for the REST API is working and tries to return useful errors

 = 3.1.5 =
 * Add Client Information Discovery to search for names and icon for clients